 - Express yourself with creativity

 Being even just a little bit creative can help our brains refocus on the expression of creativity instead of what is making us anxious.
-Jot down your thoughts, put some stickers in your Happy Planner, or grab some crayons and color.
+By jotting down your thoughts, putting some stickers in your Happy Planner, or grabbing some crayons and coloring.
 Don’t have anything to color in?
 There are lots of free coloring sheets you can print, or adult coloring apps to use on your phone/tablet instead.

 Hopefully one, some, or all of these will help you find some peace right now.
 Remember, meeting your anxiety is much more sustainable than beating your anxiety. #yougotthis